zzhangjii/learning-library/workshops/monolithic-to-microservice/lab-guides/LabGuide300.md

     ![](images/300/LabGuide300-80c6b300.png)

-  - Enter a region: type the **region shown in the upper right** corner of OCI Console
+  - Enter your region: type the **region shown in the upper right** corner of OCI Console.
+(This will most likely be `us-phoenix-1` for this workshop)
   - Do you want to generate a new RSA key pair?: **Y**
   - Enter a directory for your keys to be created: **accept default by pressing enter**
   - Enter a name for your key: **accept default by pressing enter**